apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 [Delegated authentication profile selection](../integration/Delegate-Authentication-ProfileSelection.html) can now support an LDAP directory to locate candidate linked profiles.

+### Redis Ticket Registry

+A series of performance improvements to the [Redis Ticket Registry](../ticketing/Redis-Ticket-Registry.html) to support synchronized caching and better key selection criteria across CAS server nodes in a clustered deployment.

 ### DynamoDb Ticket Registry

 When creating tickets, the [DynamoDb Ticket Registry](../ticketing/DynamoDb-Ticket-Registry.html) will adjust tables to enable auto-expiry of